 Preparation

-- In a small bowl, mix the lemon zest with 200g granulated sugar, rubbing them together with your fingers until the zest is well incorporated into the sugar.
-Set aside to allow the sugar to infuse.
+- In a small bowl, mix the lemon zest with 200g granulated sugar, rubbing them together with your fingers and pinching the sugar with the zest so that the lemon releases its juice and the sugar becomes infused with its aroma.
+You will see that the sugar becomes moistened by the lemon.
+Set aside so that the sugar can be infused with the aroma.

-- Add the dry ingredients in three batches, alternating with the milk and ending with the flour.
-Mix just until the ingredients are well combined after each addition.
+- Now, add the dry ingredient mixture.
+Do this in three batches, alternating with the milk, and ending with the flour.
+Mix only until the ingredients are well combined after each addition.

-- While the cake is cooling in the tin, make the glaze.
-Bring 100g granulated sugar and 60ml lemon juice to the boil in a small non-reactive saucepan, stirring occasionally until the sugar dissolves.
-Reduce the heat and simmer until slightly thickened, about 2 minutes.
-After removing the cake from the tin and while it is still warm, poke holes in the top with a skewer or toothpick.
-Use a pastry brush to brush the glaze over the top and sides of the cake.
-Allow the glaze to soak in and repeat.
+- While the cake is cooling in the tin, make the icing.
+Bring 100g sugar and 60ml lemon juice to the boil in a small saucepan, stirring occasionally until the sugar dissolves.
+Reduce the heat and simmer until slightly thickened (about 2 minutes).

 Comments